virajbhutada/Python-Data-Structures-Algorithms-Toolkit/README.md

    ```

 4. **Explore and Modify Code:**
-   Feel free to explore the scripts, modify them, and use them as references for your own projects.
+   Feel free to explore the scripts, modify them, and use them as references for your projects.

 ---